Swan Ray joins RSDP as Supply Chain Development Specialist

 Path to RSDP

 Ray holds a master’s in Supply Chain Management from the Carlson School of Management and a bachelor’s in Applied Economics from the College of Food, Agricultural and Natural Resource Sciences.
 She brings substantial experience in the natural foods industry, including positions with National Co+op Grocers and Whole Foods Market.
-Her vast personal and professional experiences in the field range from managing an edible schoolyard in California to serving as a local foods blogger for the Wedge Community Co-op, organizing an elementary school food drive with donations totalling over 5,000 pounds, and helping her church sustainability committee pursue GreenFaith certification.
+Her vast personal and professional experiences in the field range from managing an edible schoolyard in California to serving as a local foods blogger for the Wedge Community Co-op, organizing an elementary school food drive with donations totaling over 5,000 pounds, and helping her church sustainability committee pursue GreenFaith certification.

 “I really like the intersection between applied supply chain work, academia and fulfilling the mission of a land grant institution,” Ray said.
 “Honestly, for someone working in sustainable food systems, it doesn’t get any better than RSDP if you want to be boots on the ground.”